Flat Fee Landlord

 The most distinctive feature of real estate as an investment is leverage.
 With $50,000 in cash, you can buy $50,000 of stock.
 With the same $50,000 as a 20% down payment, you control a $250,000 property.
 When that property appreciates 5%, you gain $12,500 on a $50,000 investment — a 25% return on your capital.

-No other asset class accessible to individual investors offers leverage at this scale with financing as stable and low-cost as a 30-year mortgage.
-That leverage, compounded over decades in appreciating markets, creates wealth that cash-only stock investing can't match at similar capital levels.
+That leverage, compounded over decades in appreciating markets, creates wealth that cash-only stock investing cannot match at similar capital levels.
+Consider the mathematics over a 10-year period:

 Cash Flow vs. Dividends

-Tax Benefits Stocks Can't Match
+Tax Benefits Stocks Cannot Match

 Real Estate as an Inflation Hedge